datapartnership/welcome/README.md

 ### IDB

-If you are from Inter-American Development Bank, install running:
+If you are from the Inter-American Development Bank, install running:

 ```
-pip install git+ssh://git@github.com/datapartnership/devdatapartnership-idb.git
+pip install git+ssh://git@github.com/datapartnership/devdatapartnership-idb.git@v0.1
 ```

 ### IMF

-If you are from International Monetary Fund, running using:
+If you are from the International Monetary Fund, running using:

 ```
-pip install git+ssh://git@github.com/datapartnership/devdatapartnership-imf.git
+pip install git+ssh://git@github.com/datapartnership/devdatapartnership-imf.git@v0.1
 ```

 ### WBG